 Oral steroids, such as prednisone, can successfully reduce the number of eosinophils.
 However, there are concerns with this type of non-targeted medication and its widespread side-effects, including immunosuppression.
 They should only be used for short periods of time if you are not responding to other treatments and your symptoms are severe.

 Other medications that have been less studied, such as anti-histamines (e.g., ketotifen), which are used frequently for conditions such as hay fever, asthma, and eczema, have also been used to help relieve the symptoms of EGID by stopping the body from reacting to allergens.

 Whether an individual is able to control the disease through diet and/or medication, it is important to note that symptoms frequently return after discontinuing treatment.
 There is no right or wrong with regard to choosing medication vs. dietary elimination and your personal input is important.

-Ongoing care for patients with EGID is required, including the likelihood of additional endoscopies to assess how the digestive tract is responding to specific treatment.
+Ongoing care for individuals with EGID is required, including the likelihood of additional endoscopies to assess how the digestive tract is responding to specific treatment.
 Untreated EGID may lead to malnutrition, poor growth, and anemia.
-In some patients, EoE is complicated by the development of narrowing in the esophagus (strictures) that can cause issues with swallowing and choking.
-It is not clear how long EoE has to exist before strictures form.
-Strictures may need to be treated with endoscopy procedures to stretch the narrowing (dilation).
+In some individuals, EoE is complicated by the development of narrowing in the esophagus (strictures) that can cause further issues with swallowing and choking.
+It is not clear how long EoE has to exist before strictures form but generally it occurs gradually with years of uncontrolled inflammation.

 The long-term prognosis is unclear and there is much work required to find a cure, including plenty of research.
 We need increased awareness of this condition, which is still not common at the primary care level to get individuals diagnosed in a timely manner.
-Once diagnosed, Canadian guidance and recommendations regarding uniform diagnostic and therapeutic algorithms both in children and in adults could be of great benefit, because every gastroenterologist should be competent in managing this condition.5
+Once diagnosed, Canadian guidance and recommendations regarding diagnostic and therapeutic algorithms both in children and in adults could be of great benefit, because every gastroenterologist should be competent in managing this condition.